JEJodesty/edX_student_analysis/README.md

 ###Predicting Student Performance in edX using Browser Events
 ####By Joshua E. Jodesty

-######This repository contains an IPython Notebook providing a walkthrough of my project, and a pdf presentation I delivered at Metis.
-The walkthrough and pdf provide actionable insights I've extracted from the student log dataset.
-NOTE: This pdf may contain descrepencies since this project is ongoing.
+######This repository contains an [IPython Notebook](https://github.com/JEJodesty/edX_student_analysis/blob/master/edX_Student_Analysis.ipynb) walkthrough of my project, and a pdf presentation I delivered at Metis.
+The walkthrough and pdf provide actionable insights I've extracted from a student log dataset.
+NOTE: The notebook and pdf may contain descrepencies since this project is ongoing.

 #####Goal: What I’ve done & Why
 My Educational Data Mining research and unconventional education path ignited my passion for Data Science and the improvement of Education.
 For these reasons, I’ve decided to undertake a data science project that will enable educators to make more informed decisions towards improving student performance in e-learning environments.
 This project involves my analysis of anonymized student-level data from “massive open online courses,” otherwise known as MOOCs.